T. Boone Pickens: Personal life and death

 In 1949, Pickens married Lynn O'Brien.
 They had four children together; Deborah Pickens, Michael O. Pickens, Thomas B. Pickens III, and Pam Pickens.
 Pickens divorced Lynn in 1971.
 In April 1972, Pickens married Beatrice "Bea" Carr Stuart and adopted one of her daughters, Elizabeth "Liz" Cordia.
 They had no children together.
 In November 2000, Pickens married Nelda Cain.
 They divorced in November 2004.
 They had no children together.
 In 2005, Pickens married Madeleine Paulson, the third wife and widow of the founder of Gulfstream Aerospace, Allen E. Paulson.
-Pickens and Madeleine lived in Preston Hollow, Dallas and owned a ranch along the Canadian River in the Texas Panhandle.
+Pickens and Madeleine lived in Preston Hollow, Dallas, and owned a ranch along the Canadian River in the Texas Panhandle.
 They divorced amicably in 2012 and had no children together.
-It was reported on December 4, 2013 that Pickens' public relations representative told an NBC 5 affiliate reporter that he had proposed to Toni Chapman Brinker, widow of restaurateur Norman Brinker, at his ranch in Pampa.
+On December 4, 2013, Pickens' public relations representative told an NBC 5 affiliate reporter that he had proposed to Toni Chapman Brinker, widow of restaurateur Norman Brinker, at his ranch in Pampa.
 The couple married on February 14, 2014.
 The couple later divorced in June 2017.

 Pickens had four biological children and one adopted daughter.
-As of 2007, Pickens had twelve grandchildren.
+As of 2007, Pickens had 12 grandchildren.
 In January 2013, Pickens' 21-year-old grandson Thomas "Ty" Boone Pickens IV died from a heroin overdose.
 Ty, the son of Thomas B. Pickens III, was a student at Texas Christian University in Fort Worth, Texas.

-In July 2009, Pickens was the subject of controversy after he had a construction crew go to his grandmother's former home, that was now owned by someone else, in Holdenville, Oklahoma and remove a slab of driveway concrete that he had signed as a child.
+In July 2009, Pickens was the subject of controversy after he had a construction crew go to his grandmother's former home, that was owned by someone else at the time, in Holdenville, Oklahoma, and remove a slab of driveway concrete that he had signed as a child.
 The current owner of the home asserted ownership, and the slab was returned.
 In February 2010, a judge ruled that the slab belonged to the current homeowner.

 Pickens died at his home in Dallas on September 11, 2019.
 He was in declining health and suffered a series of strokes and a fall in 2017, but the cause of death was not disclosed at the time of his death.

-On September 18, 2019, his foundation published "A final message from T. Boone Pickens" shared before his passing on September 11, 2019", a personal reflection about his life, lessons learned and his mortality.
+On September 18, 2019, his foundation published "A final message from T. Boone Pickens" shared before his death, a personal reflection about his life, lessons learned, and his mortality.